Grigore T. Popa: Origins and early career

 Upon seeing cadavers being dissected for the first time, he fainted and had to be revived with cold water by an assistant.
 However, he persevered in his studies and was helped in particular by two professors, Nicolae Hortolomei and Francisc Rainer, becoming the latter's assistant after graduation.
 As later noted by surgeon Ilie Th.
 Riga, who was his colleague on Rainer's team, "we lived for years in the most select atmosphere that education may breed": "It is to [Rainer] that we owe our character, the awakening of our scientific interest".
 During World War I, Popa cared for the wounded and sick at Iași's Sfântul Spiridon Hospital, earning him a knighthood in the Order of the Crown.
 In May 1918, following Romania's withdrawal from war, Popa applied to rejoin Rainer's team in Bucharest, where Rainer was performing experimental surgery on wounded soldiers.
 Late in 1918, Popa also joined A. C. Cuza's regionalist group for Moldavian intellectuals—the Brotherhood of Unified Moldavia.
 Leading the Brotherhood's student center, he spoke in public about the United Principalities' 60th anniversary, expressing his sadness that this had not been celebrated as a national holiday in Iași.

-In July 1918, he had married Florica Cernătescu, a university classmate.
+In July 1918, he married Florica Cernătescu, a university classmate.
 A native of Huși, her maternal grandfather was the chemist Petru Poni.
 Also trained by Rainer and herself a decorated wartime physician, she went on to become associate professor of Histology and his closest scientific collaborator over the years.
 The couple had two sons and two daughters.
 Popa eventually followed Rainer to the University of Bucharest's medical faculty in 1920, and was appointed assistant professor.
 With Rainer as his doctoral advisor, Popa completed his docent degree, describing the functional structure of the dura mater.
 Over the course of his career, his students included some twenty-two university professors and Romanian Academy members, among them George Emil Palade and Constantin Bălăceanu-Stolnici.